signum-network/CIPs/SIP/sip-41.md

  - The account making the distribution is excluded from the distribution
  - All other holdings, including those locked in sell offers are accounted for in the distribution

-The same applies to distributions by smart contracts.
-The difference being, a distribution by regular transaction will account for the holdings as they were in the previous block.
-The distribution by a smart contract will use the current state (present block) for the token positions, since smart contract transactions are applied last in a block.

 ## Compatibility
 The change will require a hard fork.